Claudio Ribeiro

-Career
+Early life and education

-Cláudio Ribeiro first received a BM in Music in (1982) from the Rio Grande do Sul Federal University.
+Ribeiro received a BM in Music in (1982) from the Rio Grande do Sul Federal University.
 Following this degree he pursued further development of his conducting and musicianship in Europe, first studying at the Hilversum International Courses for Conductor (the Netherlands) and then studying with Gennady Rozhdestvensky at the Accademia Chigiana in Siena (Italy).
 He also holds a Diploma in Opera from the Accademia Lirica di Osimo (Italy) and a Master Degree in Music from the University of Denver's Lamont School of Music.

+In 1983, Ribeiro was a winner in the second National Competition for Young Conductors (Brazil).

+Career

+Conducting

-He was a winner in the second National Competition for Young Conductors (1983), (Brazil).
-He started his international conducting career in 1984 covering both symphonic and opera repertoire.
-In 1993 he became Music Director of the Orquestra de Câmera de Blumenau (Brazil) which would last until 2000, including a tour to Germany.
-During this time he also held the position of Music Director for the Orquestra Sinfônica de Porto Alegre (Brazil) (1995–1998),.
+Ribeiro started his international conducting career in 1984 covering both symphonic and opera repertoire.

+In 1993, Ribeiro became Music Director of the Orquestra de Câmera de Blumenau (Brazil) which would last until 2000, including a tour to Germany.
+During this time he also held the position of Music Director for the Orquestra Sinfônica de Porto Alegre (Brazil) (1995–1998).